Praqma/Marcom-machine/README.md

         cd Downloads/shell-script-master

-Step 3: Write the following to run the script:
+Step 3: Write the following to run the script including the double Quotation marks:

         ./installtools "your full name" "github-email@address.com" "github-username"